aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the unit label for the specified axis.
-[DisplayUnitType](../../com.aspose.cells/displayunittype).
+See [DisplayUnitType](../../com.aspose.cells/displayunittype).

 **Returns:**
 int